zhukovgreen/zhukovgreen/artem_cv.md

 Software engineer and machine learning engineer with more than 4 years of experience.
-Interested in building web applications and bots, complimented with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.
+Interested in DevOps, infrastructure automation, web applications and bots.
+Compliment projects with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.

 # Tech stack